Portland Urban Coyote Project

 Facebook Event

-We were thrilled to have so many guests that were interested in learning more about their coyote neighbors—thank you for joining us!
+Coyote-palooza began in spring 2024, as an outreach event to raise awareness about urban coyotes amongst the community.
+We have been thrilled to have so many visitors for the past two years that were interested in learning more about their coyote neighbors—thank you for joining us!
+See below for a glimpse of past events.

 Explore our virtual Coyote-palooza any time below.